epfl-dlab/aiflows/README.md

 ### Tutorials

-To get a deeper understanding of the library go through the <a href="ToDoAddLink">hands on tutorials</a> that introduce you to the library's features by buidling useful Flows while gradually increasing complexity:
+To get a deeper understanding of the library, go through the <a href="ToDoAddLink"> hands-on tutorials</a> that introduce you to the library's features by building useful Flows while gradually increasing complexity:

 <a href="AddLink">VanillaQA-to-AutoGPT</a>
 - Introduces the FlowVerse